Culpeper Shoplifting Lawyer

 Shoplifting in Culpeper is defined as a petty larceny offense, which involves the removal of a good from a retail establishment, meaning a store, with the intent to permanently deprive the store from ownership of that item.
 In general terms, shoplifting is taking something from the store, and carrying it out of that store, with the intent not to return it.

 A person charged with shoplifting is facing serious long-term life consequences because shoplifting is a crime of moral turpitude.
 A crime of moral turpitude will present significant and long-lasting obstacles for a person attempting to secure employment, get a credit card, buy a home, or a number of other issues that can be affected by a conviction on one’s record.
-For that reason, you should hire a Culpeper defense attorney as quickly as possible to attempt to reduce the consequences that may result from this charge.
+For that reason, you should hire a trustworthy criminal defense attorney as quickly as possible to attempt to reduce the consequences that may result from this charge.
 Our experienced Culpeper shoplifting lawyers are prepared to begin building your defense from our first meeting, and take pride in our efforts to protect your rights.

-A person in Culpeper who is charged with shoplifting should contact an attorney right away.
 There may be defenses that are available to that person and delaying in hiring an attorney only serves to minimize the amount of work that the attorney can do on your case, prior to going to court.
 For that reason, it is important to hire an attorney, as soon as possible, to give that attorney as much time as possible to prepare your case.